 Coronavirus (COVID-19) has impacted many area residents and continues to impact daily life in unprecedented ways.
 JEA is committed to providing you with the reliable energy, safe water and financial relief you need right now as we emerge from this pandemic.

 JEA understands these are challenging times.
 That's why we suspended disconnections of electric and water service in March, when Florida officials declared a state of emergency.
-As our community begins to reopen, JEA must now resume our normal policies,
+Now as utilities across the country have done, JEA has resumed normal policies,

 Financial Relief for Customers

-As announced at the April 3 Special Board Meeting, JEA will issue a one-time rebate for all residential and commercial electric customers.
-This will arrive in the form of a credit on bills printed or posted to a customer's jea.com account on or after May 5.
+In April, JEA issued a one-time rebate for all residential and commercial electric customers in the form of a credit on May bills printed or posted to a customer's jea.com account.

 Late Fees Waived

-Effective March 31, any newly accrued late fees are waived until further notice.
+Effective March 31, 2020, any newly accrued late fees have been waived and will continue to be waived through September 30, 2020.
 Any late fees accrued prior to March 31, 2020 still apply.

 Convenience Fees Waived

-Beginning April 6, JEA has waived credit and debit card convenience fees for MasterCard, Visa and Discover card payments up to $10,000 for the next six months.
+Effective April 6, 2020, JEA waived credit and debit card convenience fees for MasterCard, Visa and Discover card payments up to $10,000.